Mythyo1/e/README.md

 configure: View or change settings for your server.
 create: Creates a channel in the server.
 kick: Kicks a member for an optional reason
+listbans: Returns the server's bans
 mute: Mutes a member.
 purge: Purges the amount of messages you specify
+region: Changes the servers region
+removerole: Removes the specifyed role from your role list
+unban: Unbans a member for an optional reason
 unmute: Unmutes a member.
 warn: Warns a member for an optional reason
 ```